How to optimize images for SEO: 14 Essential tips for image SEO

 Front page of Ahrefs, image SEO monitoring

-Ahrefs is a comprehensive and popular SEO tool that can track images lacking alt text and monitor other image-related SEO issues.
+Ahrefs is a comprehensive and popular SEO tool that can track images lacking alt text and monitor other factors affecting SEO for images.
 It scans your website to identify images that could be optimized for better SEO performance by adding missing alt texts or reducing file sizes.
 Ahrefs also provides detailed insights into how your images and content rank on search engines, helping you refine your SEO strategy.

 Ahrefs does not offer a free version, but it provides a trial for $7 for 7 days.
 After the trial, pricing starts at $99 per month for the Lite plan, which includes access to most of Ahrefs’ features suitable for individuals or small businesses.

-Don’t want to pay for this images and SEO tool?
+Not ready to pay for images and SEO tools?
 There is a great workaround:

 Kerry Houston Glover, Turks and Caicos Travel Blog, Corks and Tacos